tablynn/command-terminal-API/README.md

 - Tests calling get on a valid filepath
 - Tests stats on a valid filepath
 - Tests weather on valid longitude and longitude
+- Tests to make sure errors are caught correctly when get is called
+- Tests to make sure errors are caught correctly when stats is called
+- Tests to make sure errors are caught correctly when weather is called